-Equipment costs are $150k, amortized over 7 years, tractors and trucks last longer, Rangers last shorter, $35 per head per year.
+Equipment costs are $150k, amortized over 7 years, tractors and trucks last longer, UTVs last shorter, $35 per head per year.

-Hay costs are $4 per year, no hay the last 6 years, Interstate I-70 is near the line where that is possible, further north, is tougher.
+Hay costs are $4 per year, no hay the last 8 years, Interstate I-70 is near the line where that is possible, further north, is tougher.
 The 38th parolell is the best latitude for year round grazing, moderate winters and summers.

 Fence maintenance is $1000 per year.

 Labor is $48k per year.

 Fuel/gas is $300 per month